The case for being patient - November 2017

-Figure 8 illustrates the compelling results, in real terms, that are available to investors who are willing and able to put money in the equity market for very long periods of time (regardless of the sentiment of the day) and then let the power of compounding work for them (as detailed in Concepts that drive investor outcomes over the long term).
-While an investor who committed R1 to local bonds and/or cash would have seen an increase of 2-3 times in their purchasing power over the past 56 years, an equity investor who made the same commitment would be able to buy 103 times more today.
+Figure 9 illustrates the compelling results, in real terms, that are available to investors who are willing and able to put money in the equity market for very long periods of time (regardless of the sentiment of the day) and then let the power of compounding work for them (as detailed on page 2).
+While an investor who committed R1 to local bonds and/or cash would have seen an increase of 2 to 3 times in their purchasing power over the past 56 years, an equity investor who made the same commitment would be able to buy 104 times more today.

-In Figure 9 we illustrate the rewards of adding an active return (as discussed in Expected Returns) to that of the market by having remained invested with Coronation over the long term.
-An investment in the local equity market 20 years ago would have grown your capital 13.6 times (in nominal terms), whereas a similar investment in the Coronation Equity Fund, which has outperformed the market by 3.2% p.a. after fees (a seemingly small number), would have grown your capital by almost 25 times.
+In Figure 10 we illustrate the rewards of adding an active return (as discussed on page 13) to that of the market by having remained invested with Coronation over the long term.
+An investment in the local equity market more than 20 years ago would have grown your capital just more than 13 times (in nominal terms), whereas a similar investment in the Coronation Equity Fund, which has outperformed the market by 3.1% p.a. after fees (a seemingly small number), would have grown your capital by almost 25 times.

 The conclusion is as simple as it is compelling.
 Invest in the equity markets for long periods of time, stick with winning fund managers for the long haul, and the power of compounding will do extraordinary things for you.